Actindo-AG/Documentation/EDI/Overview/01_General.md

 This documentation provides you with an example guide of how to edit and export an EDIFACT INVOIC message that you can use to meet the specifications you got from your business partner.

-The documentation refers to the *DataHub Exporter* module version 4.1.0.
-There may be differences in the UI, features, and operation if your *DataHub Exporter* module is installed in another version.
+The documentation refers both to the *XML/EDIFACT & UN/EDIFACT Exporter* plugin version 1.0.0 and the *DataHub Exporter* module version 4.1.0.
+There may be differences in the UI, features, and operation if your *XML/EDIFACT & UN/EDIFACT Exporter* plugin or the *DataHub Exporter* module is installed in another version.

 ## Benefits